uwmadisoncals/cals-main-plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.3.20 - 2016-09-27 =
+* Fixed a big that prevented the map from loading in a widget
+* Refactored code used to load the Google Maps API and Script files

+= 6.3.19 - 2016-09-21 =
+* Fixed a bug that caused some maps to not load markers on page load

+= 6.3.18 - 2016-09-15 =
+* Chinese support - when your language is set to Chinese (ZN_cn), the map will now load from maps.google.cn
+* Hebrew language code fixed when accessing the Google Maps API in Hebrew
+* Added support for the KML layer to be visible when adding/editing polygons or polylines
+* Fixed a bug with the store locator not using miles when selected
+* Moved up to versions 3.25 and 3.26 of the Google Maps JavaScript API
+* Datatables updated
+* When a marker is deleted, the view does not reset
+* User javascript has been ported over to a JavaScript file
+* A minimifed and unminified version of the user-side JS file is now included - The minifed version is used by default
+* You can now set the google map zoom level via the shortcode.
+Example: [wpgmza id='1' zoom=8]
+* Fixed a PHP warning on the error log page

 = 6.3.17 - 2016-08-07 - Medium priority =
 * Added a temporary Google Maps JavaScript API key for users so that the UX is not negatively affected on the user's first attempt at using the plugin.